ataimeetsai/119-hw2/README.md

 **Due date: Dec 9, 11:59pm**

 This homework will explore building parallel data pipelines in PySpark.
-Similar to Homework 1, it will be released in 3 parts.
+Similar to Homework 1, it will be released in parts
+(I split Part 2 into two shorter parts, so there are now 4 parts total):

 - Part 1: Released Monday, November 25.

-- Part 2: TBD
+- Parts 2 and 3: Released Tuesday, November 26.

-- Part 3: TBD
+- Part 4: TBD

 ## Getting Started